CurveDocs/curve-resources/docs/factory-pools/creating-a-stableswap-ng-pool.md

   <figcaption></figcaption>
 </figure>

 Depending on the choice of the preset, some predefined parameters will be chosen.
-These are recommended parameters based on the chosen preset.
+These are recommended parameters based on the chosen option.
 Ultimately, parameter values can be freely selected within the supported ranges.

 <figure markdown>